EvictionLab/eviction-lab-website/content/eviction-tracking/pittsburgh-pa.md

 # Trends in eviction filings

-This plot shows monthly eviction filings in Pittsburgh over the last year.
-Filings are displayed relative to the pre-pandemic average for the same set of months.
-You can toggle the plot to display filing counts and to extend the time frame back to January 2020.<sup>1</sup>
+This plot shows monthly eviction filings in Pittsburgh over the past 12 months.
+Filings are displayed relative to average filings for the same set of months across 2023 and 2024 (the "baseline").
+You can toggle the plot to display filing counts.<sup>1</sup>

 1. Eviction filing data were collected by [Legal Services Corporation](https://www.lsc.gov/).
 Historical averages cover the years 2016-2019.
 Additional data were provided by [Lancaster Stands Up](https://lancasterstandsup.org/) and the [CMU CREATE Lab](https://docs.google.com/presentation/d/1Dtzm3l7ylTzU9Aj9H94EWBfxb79o8CRWb5t8-vVY9kU/edit#slide=id.p).